NodeBB/NodeBB/README.md

 ## Installation

 NodeBB is powered by Node.js with a Redis database.
-They must be installed prior in order for NodeBB to work.
+They must be installed prior in order for NodeBB to work. `build-essential` exposes the build environment for `bcrypt` compilation.

-	# apt-get install nodejs redis-server npm
+	# apt-get install nodejs redis-server npm build-essential

 Next, obtain all of the dependencies required by NodeBB: